meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/instructions.md

 ## 6. Turn off the machine

 The machine can be turned on and off.
-You need to define a method to turn off the machine.
+You need to define a method to turn off the machine This method will only be called when the machine is running.
 When the machine is turned off, the running state should be set to `false`.
 The machine also needs help to know how much juice is in the cup after the machine is turned off.
 The machine uses 5 units of juice per minute.